Migrant caravan breaks up in southern Mexico

 Mexico, which has bristled at Trump's reaction, said Monday it would be up to the United States to decide whether to admit such arrivals or not.

 The caravan is an annual event held since 2010.
-Organizers say its goal is mainly to raise awareness about the plight of the thousands of migrants who cross Mexico each year -- though some participants have traveled all the way to the US border in the past.
+Organizers say its goal is more to raise awareness about the plight of migrants than to reach the United States -- though some participants have traveled to the border in the past.